 |Crime Involving Moral Turpitude “C.I.M.T.”
 If you are not a U.S. Citizen, you face additional immigration consequences because shoplifting is a C.M.I.T.
 These penalties include mandatory deportation or not being able to re-enter the country if you leave.
 This can apply to legal immigrants, green card holders, workers and family on visa, and illegal residents.|

-Contact a Perth Amboy NJ Shoplifting Attorney for a Free Consultation
+Contact an Edison NJ Shoplifting Attorney for a Free Consultation

 Shoplifting charges are often quite complicated and have many issues that must be resolved including intent, co-defendant implication, and the actual value of the merchandise.
 As founding attorney, William Proetta Esq., has handled well over one thousand criminal and municipal charges including numerous shoplifting cases.
 We will review and analyze the evidence of your case and work with the prosecutor on your behalf in order to negotiate downgrade or admittance into a diversion program such as Pre-Trial Intervention.
 We represent clients for shoplifting throughout Middlesex County and New Jersey including Perth Amboy, Cranbury, South Plainfield, Sayreville, New Brunswick, and Old Bridge.
 If you or a family member has been charged with the crime of shoplifting then please contact our office for a free consultation at (732) 659-9600.